The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - You cannot edit existing Storage Policies on the virtual machine.

-The Resync VSAN Providers option on the Storage Providers user interface (UI) is not operational in 55u1.
+The Resync VSAN Providers option on the Storage Providers user interface (UI) is not operational in vSphere 5.5 Update 1.
 It cannot fix the discrepancy between the hosts added to VSAN clusters and VPs shown on the Storage Provides UI.
 If you click Resync VSAN Providers, or restart the vmware-sps process, VPs corresponding to hosts that were added to VMware vCenter Server using their DNS names disappears from the Storage Providers UI.

-To work around this issue, you must add hosts to VSAN by IP address.
+To work around this issue if you cannot upgrade, you must add hosts to VSAN by IP address.